 It is so called because the pitch or tone of the note is silenced by restricting the vibration of the drum.
-This creates a clap, slap or crack type sound, which can be used to add flavour or colour to a rhythm.
+This creates a clap, slap or crack type sound, which can be used to add flavor or color to a rhythm.

 It is played by by striking a note on the drum with one hand while holding the other hand tightly on the face of the drum.

 The note is relatively easy to play on a djembe.
 Place either hand firmly in the middle of the drum, resting on the face.
 Now play a tone with the other hand.
 The drum's natural resonance is muted and you get a shorter sound without any ring.